National Assessment of Educational Progress

 The National Assessment of Educational Progress (NAEP), often called "the Nation's Report Card," is the only nationally representative and continuing assessment of what America's students know and can do in various subjects.
 Its two major goals are to measure student achievement and to report change in student performance over time.

-The NAEP for Math and Reading will be administered to many South Dakota students in 2019.
+The NAEP for Math and Reading will be administered to many South Dakota students in 2022.
 The table below contains links to some documents that provide more information to schools and districts.
+These documents will be updated for the 2022 test administration.

 Parents of children who may take the NAEP can find useful information here.